 As the most popular savannah park in Uganda, both Queen and Murchison are great for authentic wildlife viewing experiences.
 Most animals are present in both the parks.

 Queen Elizabeth National Park has tree-climbing lions in Ishasha while Murchison Falls National Park has giraffes.
 You have to choose between tree-climbing lions and giraffes.

 3. Boat cruise

 Both Queen Elizabeth and Murchison Falls National Parks have great wildlife viewing opportunities on the boat cruises on the Kazinga channel and River Nile – respectively.

 The boat cruise of the Kazinga channel moves from Lake George to Lake Edward (both named after British royalty as well).
 The boat cruise on the Nile delta goes from Murchison Falls towards Lake Albert.

-Both boat cruises are great for seeing animals and birds.
+Both boat cruises are safe and great for seeing animals and birds.